-These gloves are fairly bulky considering that they aren’t very warm.
-The appeal of the bulk is that it provides a measure of wind resistance and rain resistance as well.
+These gloves are fairly bulky, considering that they aren’t very warm.
+The appeal of the bulk is that it provides a measure of wind resistance rain resistance.

 Unfortunately, the polyester materials make the gloves much colder once they are soaked in rain or sweat.
 For marathons, these gloves are probably not the right choice.

 - Moisture wicking

 - Reflective swatch

 - Bulky but not resistant to the elements

 The TrailHeads Running Gloves are ultra-lightweight and tightly fitted gloves which are perfect for serious runners looking for something to protect them during the long hauls.

 With several visibility swatches, these gloves help you stand out even in a blizzard.
 Furthermore, the tightness and lightness of the gloves mean that they will help you maintain efficiency, even when you are running a marathon.